 Rating: 4.5 / 5 | Keywords: literary fiction, Japanese literature, books about books

-What You Are Looking For Is in the Library by Michiko Aoyama is a heartwarming story about how books can change lives, and it's centered around a library where people come together.
-The tale follows five characters—Tomoka, Ryo, Natsumi, Hiroya, and Masao—each facing important moments in their lives.
-Helped by the wise librarian, Sayuri Komachi, these characters discover comfort and ideas in the library's books, leading them to positive changes.
-They go on personal and professional journeys, finding themselves and pursuing what makes them happy.
-By connecting the characters' stories, it shows how reading and being part of a community can shape how we see the world and give our lives meaning.
+What You Are Looking For Is in the Library by Michiko Aoyama is a heartwarming story about how books can totally change things, all set in a library where interesting things happen.
+This story follows five main characters: Tomoka, Ryo, Natsumi, Hiroya, and Masao, as they deal with some important moments happening in their lives.
+With a little help from the wise and smart librarian, Sayuri Komachi, these characters find comfort and inspiration in the library's books.
+This leads them to make some awesome changes in their lives, both personally and professionally.
+This story shows how reading and being part of a community can totally shape how we look at things and give our lives a whole new meaning.

 Full review | Where to buy: Periplus